developeranaz/RCLONE-SERVE-INDEX/README.md

 * More cloud support available.
 * Config Fused to heroku deployment section.
 * No need to expose your rclone.conf file
-# Follow me for latest updates, v1.20 coming soon..
-## Upcoming Updates
+* No need to add CLOUDNAME.
-* Multi/infinite mix index 🤩 All cloud/remotes in single index like teamdrive seperated as folder.
+* Multi cloud index 🤩 All cloud/remotes in single index like teamdrive seperated as folder. --⭐ newly added
-* Encryption Username & Password (under beta stage,may not work in next version)
+* Encryption Username & Password --⭐ newly added
-* Better Dark UI with CSS & JS - looking for contributers to Make new UI -Best UI designers contact me at issues
+* Better Dark UI --⭐ newly added